 Every year, the competition among Amazon sellers intensifies.
 From 2017 to 2018, the number of third-party sellers who made more than $1 million in revenues on the Amazon marketplace grew by 20%.
 And it’s well known among sellers that lots of shady (or black hat) practices go on.
 So sellers are always looking for compliant ways to get their products in front of more shoppers and make more sales on the world’s largest online marketplace.

 Many sellers are looking at external marketing channels to drive additional traffic to their Amazon listings.
 Typically, Facebook Ads are the most effective & scalable source of external traffic for Amazon products.

 In this post, we are going to dive into Facebook Ads for Amazon, and show how sellers can leverage this advertising platform to increase product visibility on Amazon, generate product reviews and build a highly-valuable customer list.
 All without breaking Amazon’s Terms of Service.

 Facebook Ads are a great opportunity for brands selling on Amazon to reach a wider audience, boost their performance and develop long-lasting relationships with customers.
 There are two primary reasons why Facebook Ads should be considered:

 1. Huge User Base

-Facebook has over 1 billion daily active users.
+Facebook has over 2.38 billion monthly active users.
 Through its Ads Manager platform, you can show ads to people on Facebook, as well as Instagram & Messenger.
-Messenger, in particular, seems to be the future of marketing, as Facebook has plans on integrating the messaging features of Facebook, Instagram & Whatsapp next year.
+Messenger, in particular, seems to be the future of marketing, as Facebook has plans on integrating the messaging features of Facebook, Instagram & WhatsApp next year.

 2. Powerful targeting